MarisaNicoleSloan/career-portfolio/custom-sitemap-index/README.md

 *Data Retrieval from Firestore*

 To ensure that the sitemap index accurately represented the website's structure, I configured GraphQL queries.
 These queries fetched content data and metadata, crucial for constructing the sitemap index.
-GraphQL's flexibility allowed us to precisely tailor the data retrieval process to meet the needs of our sitemap.
+GraphQL's flexibility allowed me to precisely tailor the data retrieval process to meet the needs of the various sitemap.

 *Utilized React Components for Dynamic Sitemaps*